 Land, Buildings and Equipment - Land, buildings and equipment are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
 The University capitalizes interest expense on the construction of assets to the extent of borrowings related to the construction.
-There was no interest capitalized for the year ended June 30, 2017.
-Capitalized interest for the year ended June 30, 2016 was approximately \$381,000.
+There was no interest capitalized for the years ended June 30, 2018 and 2017.
 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets, which are 20 to 40 years for buildings and improvements; 7 years for equipment and furniture; and 4 years for vehicles.
 Gifts of long-lived assets are recorded as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
 The University releases temporarily restricted contributions for asset acquisitions when the asset is placed into service.